-An attempt to establish another free-lance base in Salzburg failed, making it necessary for him to take a steady job singing in the chorus at the Gaertnerplatz Theater in Munich, in 1992.
-There he is today.
+An attempt to establish another free-lance base in Salzburg failed, making it necessary for him to take a steady job singing in the chorus at the Gaertnerplatz Theater in Munich from 1992 to 2018.

 His euphemisms for his work there include:

 - 1995: Mr. Wiest works as part of the scenery at a well-know state theater in Munich.

 - 1997: Mr. Wiest works as part of the interior decoration in a state-run music museum which exhibits the works of dead composers.